Nafisa-21/Nafisa-21/README.md

 💡 &nbsp;I am passionate about exploring new frontiers in technology, with a special focus on machine learning, control systems, metamaterials, and data communications.\
 🎓 &nbsp;I recently completed my BSc in Electrical and Electronic Engineering (EEE) from RUET.\
-👀 &nbsp;My current interests include learning more about deep learning and its applications, as well as advancing in machine learning techniques.\
+👀 &nbsp;My current interests include advancing in machine learning techniques and their applications.\
 🤝 &nbsp;I am looking to collaborate on projects that apply ML to control systems, metamaterials, or data communication technologies.\
 ✉️ &nbsp;Feel free to reach out via email: anjumnafisa.ruet@gmail.com.